filiporestav/jobsai/README.md

 This repository contains the final project for the course **ID2223 Scalable Machine Learning and Deep Learning** at KTH.

 The project culminates in an AI-powered job matching platform, **JobsAI**, designed to help users find job listings tailored to their resumes.
-The application is hosted on Gradio using HuggingFace Community Cloud and can be accessed here:
+The application is hosted on HuggingFace Spaces and can be accessed here:
 [**JobsAI**](https://huggingface.co/spaces/forestav/jobsai)

 ---